 Accommodation is critical to your holiday and we make a special effort to find the hidden gems, as well as keeping a close eye on the quality of the more mainstream accommodation.
 Whether you are staying in a village inn, farmhouse B&B, country hotel, or local guesthouse, you can be sure it has been selected for its comfort, welcome, and character.
+We have three former Keswick guest house owners on the staff - so we know the industry well.

-- We listen to you and tailor each holiday to meet your requirements. - We have an excellent level of customer service. - We have 15 years experience, and very high levels of customer satisfaction. - Peace of mind help is only ever a telephone call away. - We are all outdoor enthusiasts we know what makes a good holiday, and we want you to have one! - 15% discount card for all your outdoor equipment purchases from Cotswold Outdoors. - 100% financial protection in the very unlikely event of Mickledore's financial failure, you receive a full refund. - Our aim is simple we want you to enjoy our countryside as much as we do, then come back and explore a new area next year!
+We listen to you and tailor each holiday to meet your requirements.

+We have an excellent level of customer service.
+We have 15 years experience, and very high levels of customer satisfaction.

+Peace of mind - help is only ever a telephone call away.

+We are all outdoor enthusiasts - we know what makes a good holiday, and we want you to have one!

+15% discount card for all your outdoor equipment purchases from Cotswold Outdoors.

+100% financial protection - in the very unlikely event of Mickledore's financial failure, you receive a full refund.

+Our aim is simple - we want you to enjoy our countryside as much as we do, then come back and explore a new area next year!